Lijiang: the South door to Tibet.

 The morning after we wake up early to find a car or something for exploring the lake that, looking closer to the map, resembles to a bear paw…

-As usual, as long as you pay find a solution is easy.
+As usual, as long as you pay finding a solution is easy.
 We contract a woman willing to drive us around the lake with her minivan.
-However she wants three hundred kuai, a bit too much…
+However, she wants three hundred kuai, a bit too much…

 So let’s go (even if is pouring down)!

 We enter Sichuan province and stop several times.
 Everybody got the same illness: photography.